 T: (416) 669-1394

-Monica Goyal is a Toronto-based lawyer and a softwarenology entrepreneur who founded My Legal Briefcase, a legal software company.
+Monica Goyal is a Toronto-based lawyer and a softwarenology entrepreneur who founded My Legal Briefcase, a legal software company, and practices at Aluvion Law.
 After completing her undergraduate degree at the University of Waterloo (as a Dean’s List Scholar), Monica attended Stanford University where she earned her Master’s degree in Electrical Engineering.
 It was at Stanford that she acted as a research assistant to Mark Levoy and Mark Horowitz and worked on the Stanford Multi-Camera Array.
 She also holds a law degree from the University of Toronto.

 Monica has extensive industry experience as an electrical engineer.
 She was employed in both the United States and Canada in research and development with several major telecommunications and semiconductor companies.
 After the completion of her law degree, she worked with a top Canadian IP firm.